Naliboki forest: History

+World War II

 During World War II, the Naliboki Forest hosted many thousands of those who escaped from Nazi terror and formed partisan troops – Soviet, Jewish and Polish as well as criminals without any political ideals.
 The estimated number of armed troops in the forest varies from 10 to 25 thousand.
 Relations between them were not easy: in specific, on May 8, 1943, the Naliboki massacre occurred, and an estimated 128 local citizens were killed by Soviet partisans.
 In June 1943, the town of Ivyanets was liberated for a short while from the Nazis by the partisans of the Polish Home Army, supported by Soviet partisans.
 Nazi "pacification" action in response, known as Operation Hermann, in July 1943, employed about 52,000 armed troops which devastated most of the villages and towns of the forest.
 Tens of thousands of the local people were killed or driven to Germany for forced labour.
 Operation Hermann was targeted especially against the Catholic resistance, and in particular, Franciscan friars Józef Achilles Puchała and Karol Herman Stępień, beatified by Pope John Paul II in 1999, were tortured to death by the Nazis.
 Most of the partisans, however, managed to escape the Nazi blockade.
 Starting in autumn 1943, after the Naliboki massacre, relations between Polish and Soviet partisans became openly hostile.

 The former Jewish community of Naliboki Forest is known for several famous representatives who come from the area, such as once President of Israel Shimon Peres (born 1923 in Vishneva), a founder of the movement World Agudath Israel Yitzhak HaLevy (Rabinowitz, born 1847, Ivenets – 1914), and many others.
 Many famous rabbis were trained in Volozhin Yeshiva, founded in 1803 by Rabbi Chaim Volozhin (Chaim Ben Yitzchok).